Akron Children's Logo

 It's easy to take our bones for granted.
 After all, they do all their work behind the scenes.
 But when a bone breaks, it's a big deal.
 Bones take time to heal, even for kids.

 Having strong bones in childhood is a good start for bone health throughout life.
-We build almost all our bone density when we're children and teens.
+We build almost all our bone density as kids and teens.
 People are mostly finished building bone around age 20.
 As adults, we still replace old bone with new bone, but more slowly.
 As older adults, our bones get weaker over time.

 Kids with strong bones have a better chance of avoiding bone weakness later in life.
 Parents can help by making sure kids get the 3 key ingredients for healthy bones: calcium, vitamin D, and exercise.